aaaadj/CICD_EKS/README.md

 - **Performance test results**: Contains the results from performance testing, showing how the application behaves under load and its performance characteristics.
 - **Documentation**: Provides project documentation, including tech instructions, usage details, and any additional information that helps you understand this project is done.

-You can find the resources in the corresponding folders above.
-If you have any further questions, feel free to reach out.
+You can find the resources in the corresponding folders above.But it is **strongly recommended that you download** these six folders and watch them, as report files (such as the HTML for JMeter testing) need to be downloaded before they can be displayed correctly in the browser.
+If you have any further questions, feel free to me.